 Once you are sure that they are frozen, run some very warm water on the outside of the mold so that the pops release.
 Fun, fun, holiday fun.
 The kids will love these!

-These pudding pops are creamy and not too sweet.
+These candy corn pudding pops are creamy and not too sweet.
 The honey adds a nice touch to the flavor of each color.
 Perfect after school snack on a warm Indian summer day.

 - 3.3 oz box of white chocolate instant pudding